wpilibsuite/shuffleboard/README.md

 ### Requirements
 - [JRE 11](https://adoptopenjdk.net/).
 Java 11 is required.
 No other version of Java is supported.
-Java 11 is installed the [WPILib installer](https://github.com/wpilibsuite/allwpilib/releases).
+Java 11 is installed by the [WPILib installer](https://github.com/wpilibsuite/allwpilib/releases).

 ## Building